THOMASELOVE/431-classes-2026/class10/README.md

 1. Feedback on the Minute Paper after Class 09 will be available by class time.
 2. The Lab 3 answer sketch and grading rubric will be posted as soon as possible to our Shared Drive.
+3. Please install [the ggExtra package](https://github.com/daattali/ggExtra).
+It's posted to our [list of R packages to install](https://github.com/THOMASELOVE/431-packages).

 ## Reading (before Class 11)